 HTTP request-response exchanges and full HTMLdocuments will serve as a stable foundation for the feature.

-submissions that are handled by Rails’
+Let’s implement it through <form> submissions that are handled by Rails’

 router, controller, and view layers.
 The HTTP response will redirect

-form, with the contents encoded into the URL as
+back to the Article form, with the contents encoded into the URL as

-a query parameter, and rendered as a preview of a published Article
+a query parameter, and rendered as a preview of a published Article.

 In this first version, the application doesn’t make use of any Hotwire concepts.

-First, let’s introduce a :create
+First, let’s introduce a :create route that handles POST requests to

-generate Article
+generate Article previews:

 --- a/config/routes.rb